 Formulate a new poetic language that transcends the merely human

 What would a poem written by a landscape sound like, and how do we communicate this?
 Can we can take on the point of view of animals, inanimate objects or even robots, or are we so tied up by language and identity that we’ll always fall short of the task?
 Can language itself be imaginatively stretched beyond the anthropocentric?
 If so, poetry is probably the place to try and do so.
 On this course we will explore how we might do these things, taking apart the conventions of human expression and working towards writing that is unexpected and unfamiliar.
 We will investigate the possibilities of writing from non-human perspectives; not just the natural but the inanimate, the alien, the robotic and the post-human.
-And we will work with ideas from ecocritical theory and non-antropocentricity and see whether we can successfully put aside our human identities as writers, reading poems by poets who taken different and interesting takes on what humanity means in poetry and to us as writers, including Jorie Graham, Katharine Towers, Robinson Jeffers and Harriet Tarlo.
+And we will work with ideas from ecocritical theory and non-anthropocentricity and see whether we can successfully put aside our human identities as writers, reading poems by poets who taken different and interesting takes on what humanity means in poetry and to us as writers, including Jorie Graham, Katharine Towers, Robinson Jeffers and Harriet Tarlo.
 (This is a repeat of a course that has run previously.)

 5 fortnightly sessions over 10 weeks.
-Live chats on Tuesdays, 7-9pm GMT, first live chat starting 22 May (NOT 21 May as previously listed)
+Live chats on Wednesdays, 7-9pm GMT, first live chat starting 15 May 2019.